-WellsTrade has several fees besides stock and ETF trade commissions and options discussed previously.
-There is a $35.00 transaction fund fee for online or automated telephone trading of no-load mutual funds.
-To use a trading agent to assist, you can add $25.00 on top of that online trading fee.
+WellsTrade has several fees besides those discussed previously.
 Fixed-income Treasury securities are $50 per transaction, and all other bonds are priced on a markup/markdown basis.
-Outgoing account transfers and IRA termination fees are $95.00 each.
+Outgoing account transfers and IRA termination fees are $95 each.

 Here are some areas where WellsTrade excels:

 - Account and investment minimums